vighnesh-sawant/adsb-devboard/README.md

 So on learning about blueprint, I made by childhood dream come true!

 # How
-Get a pcb and a antenna,wire it to the correct gpio ports(more info soon)
+Get the pcb and a antenna(should be able to do for 1090Mhz),wire it to the correct gpio ports(more info soon)
 keep it in an open area, then flashing my firmware (not complete yet) should get you data about a good amount of flights in the vicinity
 (according to my research 50km ish)(more details once i try this out, I have done research but yk Murphy's law once I try out I'll have solid instructions!)